msu-cmse-courses/cmse495-SS24/0220-ASSIGNMENT_outreach.md

 # Assignment - Project Outreach

-The goal of this milestone is to share what you are doing the community outside the classroom (without violating your NDAs).
+The goal of this milestone is to share what you are doing with the community outside the classroom (without violating your NDAs).
 Teams will put together a blog post (news article) and a Google Slide to highlight their project and their sponsors.
 The blog post will go on the course website (and may be highlighted on either the department, college or even university website) and the slides will be used on the hallway TVs outside the main CMSE office and maybe also on the website.

 Be creative, this is a fairly simple milestone (on purpose so you can be working on your primary project goals), however it is also an opportunity to show off a bit and share what you are doing with friends, family and possibly even future employers.